 In addition, you will be focusing on content management.
-Making certain that only authorized personnel have access to the asset and that unauthorized personnel cannot view it.
+Make certain that only authorized personnel have access to the asset and that unauthorized personnel cannot view it.

-A decent DAM system allows to give roles and permissions to users so that they only view what you want them to see.
+A decent DAM system allows giving roles and permissions to users so that they only view what you want them to see.
 In addition, they enable you to provide download links to non-users in order for them to readily access certain files and folders.

 This is a critical stage to correctly plan and execute in order to maintain the assets available to consumers, workers, and other entities.

 The disposition phase of the digital asset lifecycle is the process of securely removing or destroying digital assets that are no longer needed.
 This phase includes activities such as purging data from storage devices, shredding physical media, and de-commissioning servers.